spencejs/Basis/README.md

 ### functions.php

-+ Includes the various theme functions files and loads the Options Framework (see basis-options.php below).
++ Includes the various theme functions files and loads the Theme Customizer Boilerplate (see basis-options.php below).
 + Sets Content Width to 700, the size of the main content column in the included CSS.
 Tweak to your needs.
 + Adds theme support for Post Thumbnails and registers a couple of sizes to get you started.
 Tweak the sizes and names to suit your theme.
 + Adds theme support for Custom Menus and registers two new menus - Primary and Utility - for use in the theme.